hapax/hapax.github.io/assets/reading.md

 small, but the expected number of particles can change quickly depending on the commutator $[H, N_i]$.
-The particles which appear out of nowhere, or rather, by virtue of time evolution, are precisely virtual particles.
+The particles which appear out of nowhere, or rather, by virtue of time evolution, are precisely virtual particles!
-These virtual particles can mediate transitions to new, distinguishable states in the sense that an MTR upper bound
+They can be reliably detected after the MTR timescale

 $$
 \tau_i = \frac{\pi\hbar\Delta N_i}{|\langle [H, N_i]\rangle|}.